-Conan Doyle was a (b) .
+Conan Doyle was a (b) doctor.
 He began writing stories when he was at university.
 When he began work he didn't have many patients.
 He started writing stories again.

 Conan Doyle wrote his first Sherlock Holmes novel in 1886.
-The title was (c) .
+The title was (c) A Study in Scarlet.
 The idea for Sherlock Holmes came from one of Conan Doyle's teachers at university.
-The teacher's name was (d) .
+The teacher's name was (d) Joseph Bell.
 Apart from Sherlock Holmes, Conan Doyle created another interesting character, Sherlock's great friend, Doctor Watson.

 Sherlock Holmes was always a very popular character.
-He appeared in over 50 short stories and (e) novels.
+He appeared in over 50 short stories and (e) four novels.
 Conan Doyle tried to kill the character in a story in 1893.
 But the public wanted more Sherlock Holmes stories and Conan Doyle started writing them again in 1903.